Aisha630/configs/README.md

 # 🖥️ My Custom Terminal Configuration

 This repository houses my personalized terminal setup, encompassing Zsh shell configurations, Kitty terminal emulator settings, Neofetch system information display customizations, and a bespoke Oh My Posh theme.
-The objective is to achieve a harmonious blend of aesthetics, functionality, and performance for an optimized terminal experience
+The objective is to achieve a harmonious blend of aesthetics, functionality, and performance for an optimized terminal experience.

+To bring this config to any ssh session, we utilize [xxh](https://github.com/xxh/xxh.git).

 ---